oracle-livelabs/developer/safethewildlife/devops/intro/intro.md

 You must have an OCI account.
 [Click here](https://www.oracle.com/cloud/free/?source=:ow:o:s:nav::DevoGetStarted&intcmp=:ow:o:s:nav::DevoGetStarted) to create a new cloud account.

+If you are using an Oracle Free Tier, it must be active and with remaining free credits.

+You must be an OCI administrator in your account (in Free Tier, you are an administrator by default).

 You need an active GitHub Account to fork a repository.

 This solution is designed to work with several OCI services, allowing you to quickly be up-and-running: